 - Neuromuscular junction disorders, such as myasthenia gravis, and neuropathies related to other general diseases such as diabetes

-We’re partners of both the Muscular Dystrophy Association (MDA) and the ALS Association.
-We offer an MDA Clinic and an ALS clinic that combines the expertise of many specialists as part of our treatment planning.
+We’re partners with the ALS Association.
+We offer an ALS clinic that combines the expertise of many specialists as part of our treatment planning.

 We’re also part of the Northeast Amyotrophic Lateral Sclerosis (NEALS) Consortium.
 This international research group studies ALS and other motor neuron diseases to learn more about these disorders for the benefit of our patients.